 Air National Guard

 The Air National Guard was established as a separate reserve component on Sept.
 18, 1947, when the Air Force was created.
-It is made up of 105,700 well-trained, well-equipped airmen available for prompt mobilization during war and to provide assistance during national emergencies, such as natural disasters or civil disturbances.
-Air Guardsmen support contingency operations in Iraq and Afghanistan, provide homeland defense through U.S. air space and aerospace control alert missions, assist U.S. Customs and Border Protection on our southwest border, and support America's counter-drug program.
-The Air National Guard currently provides 20% of the Air Force’s total personnel and 35% of Air Force fighter, tanker and airlift capability for 6% of the cost.
+It is made up of more than 105,000 well-trained, well-equipped airmen available for prompt mobilization during war and to provide assistance during national emergencies, such as natural disasters or civil disturbances.
+Air Guardsmen support contingency operations across the world, including in Iraq and Syria, provide homeland defense through U.S. air space and aerospace control alert missions, assist U.S. Customs and Border Protection on our southwest border, and support America's counter-drug program.
+The Air National Guard currently provides 19% of the Air Force’s total personnel and 35% of Air Force fighter, tanker and airlift capability for 6% of the cost.

 Always ready and always there, the National Guard is also involved in cybersecurity, military-to-military partnerships through the State Partnership Program, the Yellow Ribbon Reintegration Program (YRRP), National Guard Youth ChalleNGe, and Agribusiness Development Teams.